-Thank you for your interest in Clinical Training with Crisis Support Services of Alameda County (CSS).
+Thank you for your interest in our Clinical Training Program for Practicum Students, Trainees and Registered Associates at Crisis Support Services of Alameda County (CSS).
 Certified by the American Association of Suicidology, CSS offers a variety of counseling services to the community including individual, couples, family, and group counseling for children, adults, and older adults.

 The Grief Counseling Program provides up to 20 grief counseling sessions for those suffering the loss of a loved one.
 CSS specializes in traumatic or sudden loss due to suicide, homicide, and accidental death.